 The FYFV states that the NHS has done too little in the past to act on the broader influences on health and well being, and “has not fully harnessed the renewable energy represented by patients and communities, or the potential positive health impacts of employers and national and local governments.”
 One way in which it aims to address this is through introducing “targeted health support” to keep people in work.
 Although the FYFV doesn’t mention it, it neatly dovetails with an initiative on the part of the Department of Work and Pensions (DWP) called Fit for Work.

 Fit for Work aims to save costs through the use of a health and work assessment and advisory service, currently outsourced to Health Management Ltd (a UK company owned by US corporation Maximus), to “better manage sickness absence” and get people back to work.
 In essence, after someone in work has had (or is expected to have) four weeks of sickness absence, their GP is expected to refer them to Health Management Ltd for assessment and a Return to Work Plan.
 The Plan will then be made available to the employer, the employee and their GP.
-Significantly, after issuing a Return to Work Plan, the GP will no longer be responsible for providing a fit to work note: instead, the employer will be responsible for decisions about fitness to work.
-This shift in the care of the sick employee from GP to employer is justified on the grounds that ‘work is good for health’.
+Significantly, instead of the previous practice in which GPs gave sick notes to patients, the Return to Work plan marks a shift towards companies like Health Management Ltd and the employer making decisions about fitness to work.
+This shift is justified on the grounds that ‘work is good for health’.